dfelinto/blender-manual/manual/modeling/curves/editing.rst

 When in :guilabel:`Edit` mode, you can hide and reveal elements from the display.
 This can be useful in complex models with many elements on the Screen.

-:guilabel:`Hide Selected elements`
+Hide Selected elements
    Use :kbd:`H`, or the :menuselection:`Curve --> Show/Hide --> Hide Selected` menu option from the 3D window header.

-:guilabel:`Show Hidden elements`
+Show Hidden elements
    Use :kbd:`alt-H`, or the :menuselection:`Curve --> Show/Hide --> Show Hidden` menu option from the 3D window header.

-:guilabel:`Hide Unselected elements`
+Hide Unselected elements
    Use :kbd:`shift-H`, or the :menuselection:`Curve --> Show/Hide --> Hide Unselected` menu option from the 3D window header.